-\paragraph{Polygon Simplifications} To test the invariances to trivial vertices of polygon, we apply the Douglas–Peucker algorithm \citep{douglas1973algorithms} (tolerance = 1.0) on the original size of glyph polygon (in the order of 50 $\times$ 50 units) to generate simplified samples for glyph dataset.
-The resulting polygon linestrings are defined by fewer vertices (in particular, excluding all co-linear or close to co-linear vertices).
-Notice that the simplification occurs before the normalisation to the range of (-1,1) and any augmentation of polygons, ensuring that the simplified geometries preserve the topology and essence of the shape of the original glyph (see Fig.~\ref{fig:glyph_simp}).
+\paragraph{Polygon Simplifications} To assess the invariance of polygon representations to trivial vertices, we apply the Douglas–Peucker algorithm \citep{douglas1973algorithms} with a tolerance of 1.0 to the original glyph polygons (typically sized around 50 $\times$ 50 units).
+This simplification process generates polygon samples with fewer vertices, particularly by excluding co-linear or nearly co-linear vertices.
+Importantly, the simplification is applied before normalizing the polygons to the range of (-1, 1) and before any augmentation, ensuring that the simplified geometries preserve the topology and essential shape of the original glyph (see Fig.~\ref{fig:glyph_simp}).